Scope and Contents

 Immediate Source of Acquisition

-Collection was processed by Criss Library staff after 1979 and prior to 1996.
+Processed by Criss Library staff prior to 1985.

-- Depressions -- 1929 Subject Source: Library of Congress Subject Headings
+- Nō Subject Source: Library of Congress Subject Headings

-- Nebraska -- History Subject Source: Library of Congress Subject Headings
+- Omaha (Neb.) -- History Subject Source: Library of Congress Subject Headings

-- Nebraska -- Social conditions Subject Source: Library of Congress Subject Headings
+- Organ (Musical instrument) Subject Source: Library of Congress Subject Headings

 - clippings (information artifacts) Subject Source: Art & Architecture Thesaurus